wovo/godafoss-c-/book/book.md

-One step further, it is often considered good practice to separate the 'flexible' (easily changeable) part of the application from the etails of how how it works.
+One step further, it is often considered good practice to separate the 'flexible' (easily changeable) part of the application from the details of how how it works.
 In the case of the blink application, the pin that is used and the time of the on and off periods can be lifted out of the blink call.